insidae/website/content/2023-03-18/index.md

 Working on any project, you occasionally encounter the need to learn a new skill.
 This happens quite often in web development, where new frameworks and languages are constantly being created to solve problems.

-It's a much rarer opportunity, you get a chance to learn something completely outside of your primary discipline.
+It's a much rarer opportunity when you get a chance to learn something completely outside of your primary discipline.
 That's the situation I've found myself in recently.

 > "Create an excuse."